yueying-teng/super-resolution/README.md

 - EDSR model trained with L1 loss produces better results(measured by SSIM) than that trained with L2 loss.
 - EDSR model finetuned with a mixture of perceptual loss and MAE loss produces results with lower SSIMs but are more visually pleasing.
+- Unet with ImageNet pre-trained Resnet34 as encoder trained using both perceptual and MAE loss

 ### Data